hitesh19426/BioNinja-App/README.md

-# BioNinja-App
+# BioNinja App
-An android app that performs some basic biological functions using Android Studio &amp; Java The app basically performs the following performs on both inputed text in the textbox or a text file
+An android app that performs some basic biological functions using Android Studio &amp; Java.
+The app basically performs the following performs on both inputed text in the textbox or a text file

 1. Hamming distance